 In connection with the issuance of the 2025 Convertible Senior Notes, the Company entered into a registration rights agreement (the "Registration Rights Agreement") to use its best efforts to file a registration statement for the resale of the 2025 Convertible Senior Notes and the shares of the Company's common stock issuable upon conversion of the 2025 Convertible Senior Notes, to cause the registration statement to become effective by January 31, 2021, and to keep the registration statement continuously effective for a specified period of time.
-In December 2020, the Company filed an automatic shelf registration statement to register the resale of the 2025 Convertible Senior Notes and the shares of the Company's common stock issuable upon conversion of the 2025 Convertible Senior Notes.
+In December 2020, the Company filed an automatic shelf registration statement to register the resale of the 2025 Convertible Senior Notes and the shares of the Company's common stock issuable upon conversion of the 2025 Convertible Senior Notes, which was amended in December 2023.
 If the Company fails to satisfy certain of its obligations under the Registration Rights Agreement (a "Registration Default"), it will be required to pay additional interest on the 2025 Convertible Senior Notes.
 Such additional interest will accrue at a rate per annum equal to 0.25% of the principal amount thereof for the first 90 days beginning on, and including the date on which such Registration Default occurs and, thereafter, at a rate per annum equal to 0.50% of the principal amount thereof.
-However, in no event will such additional interest, together with any special interest that accrues pursuant to the 2025 Indenture accrue on any day on a note at a combined rate per annum that exceeds 0.50%.
-Additionally, if a Registration Default exists on the maturity date for the 2025 Convertible Senior Notes, then, in addition to any additional interest otherwise payable, the Company will be required to make a cash payment to each noteholder in an amount equal to 3% of the principal amount of 2025 Convertible Senior Notes outstanding and held by such holder as of the close of business on the business day immediately before the maturity date.
-As of December 31, 2022, the Company has not accrued any fees or expenses associated with t
+However, in no event will such additional interest, together with any special interest that accrues pursuant to the 2025 Convertible Senior Notes, then, in addition to any additional interest otherwise payable, the Company will be required to a cash payment to each noteholder in an amount equal to 3% of the principal amount of 2025 Convertible Senior Notes, then, in addition to any additional interest 31, 2023, the Company will be required to so the close of business on the business day immediately before the maturity date.
+As of December 31, 2023, the Company has not accrued any fees or expenses associated with the Registration Rights Agreement as no Registration Default exists and, therefore, it is not probable that a payment would be required.